igorrs/bookmarks2evernote/README.md

 bookmarks2evernote
 ==================

-This a fork of [spiermar/bookmarks2evernote](https://github.com/spiermar/bookmarks2evernote), for some minor modifications regarding Google Bookmarks.
+This a fork of [spiermar/bookmarks2evernote](https://github.com/spiermar/bookmarks2evernote), for some improvements regarding Google Bookmarks.

 -----------